Taking B2B Marketing Mobile: The Pitfalls and Payback

 Mobile marketing for B2B is one of the newest marketing channels yet, according to the B2B Marketing Benchmark Report, it ranks second only to whitepaper downloads for growing B2B email lists – even though only 48% of the B2B companies responding have a mobile version of their website.

 “As more businesses target marketing to mobile, I expect even better results,” says Meghan Lockwood, MECLABS research analyst.

-She will be moderating a panel discussion, Integrating Mobile Campaigns for the Complex Sale, at the MarketingSherpa B2B Email Summit this Wednesday in Las Vegas.
+She will be moderating a panel discussion, Integrating Mobile Campaigns for the Complex Sale, at the MarketingSherpa B2B Email Summit.
 I caught up with her to preview the discussion and reveal what she expects to be some key takeaways.

 She will expand on these thoughts with panelists Nick Fuller, Director of Strategy & Analytics, eDialog; Josh Herman, Vice President of Product Strategy, Acxiom Corporation; Kate Williams, Consultant to T-Mobile, and R.J.
 Talyor, Director of Product Marketing, ExactTarget.
 The conversation will include:

-Testing.
-“Mobile marketing is still in its infancy, so it’s smart to begin with a clear objective and measure its effectiveness in achieving it,” she notes.
+“Mobile marketing is still in its infancy, so it’s smart, to begin with, a clear objective and measure its effectiveness in achieving it,” she notes.
 “For instance, at the Summit, Silverpop is having a contest leveraging its new PlacePunch platform.
 Attendees who check in via mobile from certain locations and activities can win an American Express gift card.
 They’ll get an introduction to PlacePunch and Silverpop will build their list.

 “Best practices will emerge over time.
 In the meantime, be strategic about your mobile marketing activities, and test them so you know precisely what works and what doesn’t,” she advises.